ga-wdi-lessons/cs-algorithms/README.md

 Take 15 minutes to read through [this article](http://www.daveperrett.com/articles/2010/12/07/comp-sci-101-big-o-notation/).
 Stop before the section on "Amortized Analysis".

-Once you're done reading, [complete this exercise](https://gist.github.com/amaseda/c4283f5c58b9b68be9318259098f0298).
+Once you're done reading, [complete these exercises](https://gist.github.com/amaseda/c4283f5c58b9b68be9318259098f0298).
 In it, you will need to assess the worst-case scenario time complexity for a number of algorithms.
 There are some rules of thumb [in the reading](http://www.daveperrett.com/articles/2010/12/07/comp-sci-101-big-o-notation/) that will help you interpret what you are seeing.

 > If you like graphs, check out this [running time graph](http://science.slc.edu/~jmarshall/courses/2002/spring/cs50/BigO/).